GoogleChrome/web.dev/src/site/content/en/blog/smoothness/index.md

 ## What impacts animation frames?

-Web Developers can greatly impact the ability of a browser to quickly and efficiently render and present visual updates!
+Web developers can greatly impact the ability of a browser to quickly and efficiently render and present visual updates!

 Some examples: